ttianyuren/DeepHeuristic/Tiago/README.txt

 	- source /devel/setup.bash

-Alternativ, programm it with rospy:
+Alternativly, programm it with rospy:
 	- it looks like that we can do that directly but it tooks longer for the simulation to load the enviroment